Contact:

 Sustainability and resource efficiency in earthworks

 Sustainable earthworks use material cycles, reduce transports, and avoid unnecessary vibration.
 Precise splitting and selective separation produce clean fractions and lower energy input.
 Where possible, suitable soils are reused; rock is broken on site and employed as frost protection or subbase.
 Preservation of existing structures through low-vibration methods protects neighboring buildings and infrastructure and reduces follow-on costs.
+Additional leverage includes short haul distances, optimized loading factors, and coordinated shift planning to minimize idle running and emissions.

 Special application areas: concrete demolition, tunnel construction, natural stone extraction, special operations